YiJingFramework/integrated-usages/cases/梅花时间卦生成及查询/README.md

 // the second line, the third line, the fourth line,
 // then the third line again, the fourth line again and the fifth line
 // -- of the original hexagram.
-// This new hexagram is the so-called overlapped hexagram.
+// This new hexagram is the so-called overlapping hexagram.

-if (overlappedPainting == originalPainting)
+if (overlappingPainting == originalPainting)
-    overlappedPainting = changedPainting.ToOverlapping();
+    overlappingPainting = changedPainting.ToOverlapping();
 // 《梅花易数》：乾坤无互互其变卦
-// If it's the same as the original one, use the changed's instead.
+// If the original is Qian or Kun, which does not have a overlapping hexagram, use the changed's instead.

 #endregion